Fill your picnic basket with one of these Picnic Food Ideas and you will be ready to enjoy the spring and summer seasons. Happy weekend!!

 Get ready to head to your favorite park, bring along your cherished blanket, and make lasting picnic memories as you share these delightful recipes with your incredible friends this spring/summer.

-1. Viet Fajitas from Love and Olive Oil. – These tasty little wraps are similar to spring rolls, however, you donāt have to pack a dipping sauce separately because itās sort of wrapped into the roll itself in the form of a tasty marinade.
+1. Viet Fajitas from Love and Olive Oil. – These tasty little wraps are similar to spring rolls; however, you don’t have to pack a dipping sauce separately because it’s sort of wrapped into the roll itself in the form of a tasty marinade.

-2. Kale Caesar Salad from A Couple Cooks. – Every picnic needs a refreshing side dish and this one fantastic overall.
-Itās got a creamy, lemony, homemade Caesar dressing along with crunchy panko and parmesan.
+2. Kale Caesar Salad from A Couple Cooks. – Every picnic needs a refreshing side dish, and this oneis fantastic overall.
+It’s got a creamy, lemony, homemade Caesar dressing along with crunchy panko and parmesan.
 Yum!

-3. Bacon and Asparagus Frittata from The Roasted Root. – You’ll only need four simple ingredients to make this fabulous, high-protein egg dish and it’s perfect for a picnic because it’s super yummy when served cold!
+3. Bacon and Asparagus Frittata from The Roasted Root. – You’ll only need four simple ingredients to make this fabulous, high-protein egg dish, and it’s perfect for a picnic because it’s super yummy when served cold!

 4. Grated Broccoli Salad with Carrots, Apples, and Dried Cranberries from The Roasted Root. – This fresh, “slaw-style” salad has undeniably explosive flavor.
-It’s the perfect combination of sweet, salty and nutty.
+It’s the perfect combination of sweet, salty, and nutty.
 Plus, it’s easy to eat because all of the ingredients are grated into super small pieces, which makes everything extra yummy.

-6. Spinach Fruit Salad Recipe from Primavera Kitchen. – Crunchy walnuts, spicy red onion and dark green spinach go perfectly with super sweet strawberries, pineapple and blueberries in this refreshing summer salad.
+6. Spinach Fruit Salad Recipe from Primavera Kitchen. – Crunchy walnuts, spicy red onion, and dark green spinach go perfectly with super sweet strawberries, pineapple, and blueberries in this refreshing summer salad.
 You can also sub other fruits, if desired.

 7. Greek Pasta Salad from Running to the Kitchen. – Pasta salad is almost a requirement for picnicking adventures.
-This Greek variation is one of my favorites, it’s made with kalamata olives, feta crumbles and yogurt instead of mayo!
+This Greek variation is one of my favorites, it’s made with kalamata olives, feta crumbles, and yogurt instead of mayo!

-8. Chicken Fajita Grilled Cheese from Rachel Schultz. – These ooey-gooey sandwiches with fajita chicken and veggies are SO good as the chicken salad sandwich, be sure to whip up a batch of guacamole for dipping.
+8. Chicken Fajita Grilled Cheese from Rachel Schultz. – These ooey-gooey sandwiches with fajita chicken and veggies are SO good as the chicken salad sandwich.
+Be sure to whip up a batch of guacamole for dipping.

-9. Secret Fruit Salad from Rachel Schultz. – This amazing fruit medley is made with berries, peaches, grapes and another ingredient you might not ever think to put in fruit salad: instant vanilla flavored pudding mix!
+9. Secret Fruit Salad from Rachel Schultz. – This amazing fruit medley is made with berries, peaches, grapes, and another ingredient you might not ever think to put in fruit salad: instant vanilla-flavored pudding mix!
 You HAVE to try this incredible combo, it’s surprisingly delicious.

 10. Greek Olive Pesto and Fried Zucchini Grilled Pitas from Half Baked Harvest. – Looking for unique picnic food ideas?
 Pita sandwiches are an excellent addition to your spread.
-These ones are made with marinated feta, chickpeas, olive pesto and fried zucchini slices, of course, you can incorporate all kinds of different ingredients.
+These ones are made with marinated feta, chickpeas, olive pesto, and fried zucchini slices.
+Of course, you can incorporate all kinds of different ingredients.
 These are definitely one of my favorite picnic foods.

 11. Egg Salad from Two Peas and Their Pod. – Simple and oh so delicious.
 This creamy, classic egg salad comes together quickly and requires only 10 staple ingredients.
-I generally eat mine with bread but it’s also fabulous with rolls, toast, crackers, crostini and more!
+I generally eat mine with bread, but it’s also fabulous with rolls, toast, crackers, crostini, and more!

-12. Roasted Fennel Panzanella from Earthy Feast. – Hearty bread cubes, toasted and mixed with fennel, radicchio, capers, parsley and Manchego cheese!
-Drizzle everything in a homemade honey lemon dressing and youāve got an insanely delicious salad, itāll be the star of the show at your picnic gathering.
+12. Roasted Fennel Panzanella from Earthy Feast. – Hearty bread cubes, toasted and mixed with fennel, radicchio, capers, parsley, and Manchego cheese!
+Drizzle everything in a homemade honey lemon dressing, and you’ve got an insanely delicious salad.
+It’ll be the star of the show at your picnic gathering.

 13. Tropical Mango Papaya Fruit Salsa from Tastes Lovely. – Fruit salsa screams summer, and if you need quick picnic food ideas, this one is perfect.
-Itās easy to make, comes together in just 10 minutes and packs perfectly in a to-go container.
-Donāt forget to bring a giant bag of tortilla chips for dipping.
+It’s easy to make, comes together in just 10 minutes, and packs perfectly in a to-go container.
+Don’t forget to bring a giant bag of tortilla chips for dipping.

-14. Sundried Tomato Pesto Quiche from Well Plated. – Quiche is a lot more portable than youād think, making it perfect for your picnic basket.
+14. Sundried Tomato Pesto Quiche from Well Plated. – Quiche is a lot more portable than you’d think, making it perfect for your picnic basket.
 You can either place it in a thermal, insulated cover or enjoy it at room temperature.
-Either way itās fabulous!
+Either way, it’s fabulous!

 16. Corn Salad Recipe from Primavera Kitchen.
-This bright, refreshing salad is perfect for summer with cherry tomatoes, cucumber, red onions and of course corn.
+This bright, refreshing salad is perfect for summer with cherry tomatoes, cucumber, red onions, and of course, corn.
 It’s made with a zesty citrus-lime dressing for ultimate tastiness.
 You can eat this salad solo, it’s also great as a chip dip!
 This will become one of your favorite picnic foods.

-17. Peach Salsa from Primavera Kitchen. – This sweet, fruity chip dip can be made 3-4 days in advance and you’ll only need a handful of ingredients to whip it up such as peach and red peppers.
+17. Peach Salsa from Primavera Kitchen. – This sweet, fruity chip dip can be made 3-4 days in advance, and you’ll only need a handful of ingredients to whip it up, such as peach and red peppers.
 You can also add other fruits like strawberries or mango, if desired!

 19. Chicken Couscous Salad from Primavera Kitchen. – Super summery and perfect for your picnic basket.
 It’s made with couscous (a type of pasta), veggies, chicken for a boost of protein, and a light citrus dressing.